2899399/password-Strength-Checker/README.md

 # 🔐 Password Strength Checker

-A beginner-friendly cybersecurity tool built in Python that checks how strong your password is.
+ Built in Python that checks how strong your password is.

 ## 🚀 Features
 - Checks password length, uppercase, lowercase, numbers & special characters